graphitemaster/discord-rogue/README.md

 # discord-rogue

-The following is a tiny Rogue like game for Discord.
+The following is a tiny Berlin-lite Rogue like game for Discord.

 # Features